odoo/sfu/doc/recording.md

 ```
 The first occurence of `file_state_change` with `active: true` marks the start of a file, and the last one with `active: false` marks the end,
 each file can have any arbitrary amount of state changes, when not active the content is essentially empty but the inner timestamps are still being marked.

+## Media Service & Post-Processing

+While the **Recorder** handles the real-time capture of streams, the **Media Service** is responsible for the asynchronous post-processing of these raw files.

+### 1. Service Workflow (`src/services/media.ts`)

+The Media Service runs as a background maintenance task:
+1.  **Monitoring**: It wakes up periodically (default: every 10 minutes).
+2.  **System Check**: It checks the system CPU load.
+If the load is too high, it skips that cycle to avoid affecting active real-time sessions.
+3.  **Discovery**: It scans the `RECORDING_PATH` for recording directories.
+4.  **Processing**: It delegates the actual file manipulation to the `MediaCompiler`.

+### 2. Media Compiler (`src/models/recording/media_compiler.ts`)

+The compiler transforms raw recording files into compiled recordings.

+#### Upload (Planned)
+After compilation, the service is responsible for uploading the generated artifacts based on the routing information obtained from the `routingAddress`.